 The need – a nation lost without Christ, and a denomination in which 'every man does what is right in his own eyes' – could not be greater.

 This year's ReNew conference is called Gospel Advance.
 We remain convinced of the value of Anglican Evangelical ministry and are determined to advance it both within and outside the Church of England.

 In September we shall be considering together how each region advances the gospel, as we pursue our goal of pioneering, establishing, and securing healthy local Anglican churches.

-Our major theological theme at the conference will be the Atonement and Christoper Ash will be our speaker.
-Other contributors will include Sam Allberry, George Crowder, Matthew Mason, Vaughan Roberts, Glen Scrivener, Robin Weekes, and Paul Williams.
+Our major theological theme at the conference will be the Atonement, and Christopher Ash will be our speaker.
+Other contributors will include Sam Allberry, George Crowder, Matthew Mason, Vaughan Roberts, Rob Scott, Glen Scrivener, Robin Weekes, and Paul Williams.
 We shall also be hearing from a number of churches where bold and innovative evangelistic initiatives are taking place.

 Together we shall explore the implications, in each region, of an important paper by Mark Burkill and Peter Sanlon on the limits of fellowship and how broken fellowship could be expressed.

 William Taylor, Chairman, ReNew.